 What to expect at Youth Court

 Sometimes, a Family Group Conference is held before the child or young person comes to Court.
 At the FGC, it will be decided whether the matter can be dealt with by Alternative Action, or whether a charge needs to be laid in the Youth Court.
-These are run by The Ministry for Vulnerable Children, Oranga Tamariki and include input from Police, the victim, the child or young person and their family/whānau.
+These are run by Oranga Tamariki - Ministry for Children and include input from Police, the victim, the child or young person and their family/whānau.

 If the Family Group Conference decides that a charge should be laid in Court, the child or young person will be given a time and date to appear in Court for the first time.

 Sometimes, a child or young person can be charged directly in Court if they have been arrested.

 At the Youth Court

 Young people who go to the Youth Court have what is called a hearing.
 This is where the young person goes into the Court and the Judge hears their case.
 The young person must have a lawyer with them at their hearing.
 The Court will appoint a specialist youth lawyer called a Youth Advocate for free.
 However, the young person can also choose to pay for their own lawyer if they want to.

 The Youth Advocate will contact the young person and their family/whānau before the hearing to talk about it and what to expect.

 The Court may appoint a Lay Advocate to support the young person and their whānau/family in Court.
 Lay Advocates are people with mana or standing in the young person's community.
 They make sure the Court understands any cultural matters to do with the case as well as representing the family’s views.